 Time to Buy?
 Sell?

-Looking strictly at the numbers, it appears the recommendation for this month is – it’s time to buy!
-Supply is up 20% and demand saw no change, giving buyers more choices than they’ve had in the past several months.
-As we see more inventory come online, it will be interesting to see it more buyers flood the market, or if they wait it out.
-If you’re looking to own a multi-family property, start your search now, before competition increases.
-You’ll want to be proactive in your search and decisive when you find a property that meets your criteria.
-Take advantage of the increase in inventory and you just might be able to negotiate a better deal now.
-If you’re looking to get the best deal, set alerts for new listings and scout them as soon as possible.
+Looking strictly at the numbers, it appears the recommendation for this month is – it’s time to sell!
+Even though demand is down 3%, supply is down even more.
+Take advantage of the reduced inventory and make your property stand out as a value.
+When buyers are excited about the potential of your property, they’re willing to pay more.
+Looking to buy?
+Set alerts for new listings and scout them as soon as possible.
 Hire a Realtor who knows the multi family real estate market and has strategies for getting your offers accepted without increasing your offer price.
 Our team not only knows the market, but we also own several multi-family properties that have no trouble finding tenants.
 We can help you identify which properties will be the highest netting.
 Put our knowledge and experience to work for you and we’ll help you make money on your rental.
 For more info about buying a multi-family property, visit Buying in Austin.